 - Contact an experienced personal injury attorney.
 It is important to contact an experienced personal injury attorney as soon as possible so that the attorney can gather facts to support your claim.
 Evidence to support your claim can be lost or even destroyed if not preserved timely.
-For example, surveillance video is typically only kept for a certain period of time and then is recorded over.
-If the surveillance video is recorded over then this vital piece of evidence is gone forever.
-Once you've contacted an experienced personal injury attorney provide them all of the information you already have collected.
+For example, surveillance video is typically only kept for a certain period of time before it is recorded over.
+If the surveillance video is recorded over, then this vital piece of evidence is gone forever.
+Once you've contacted an experienced personal injury attorney, provide them with all of the information you already have collected.

 - Keep detailed notes.
 Personal injury claims can often times take months or even years.
 It is important to keep detailed notes to help you remember important information that supports your claim.
 This can include pictures, such as injuries, damage to your car, etc. It is human nature that over the course of time our memory fades and we forget things.
 Insurance companies often try to exploit this, but a detailed log and constant communication with your attorney will avoid this pitfall.

 Who will pay my medical bills?